-- 4.1 Health care providers who are required to mask as per Section 1.1 above shall follow routine practices, hand hygiene, and wear a mask continuously as per the AHS Guidelines for Continuous Masking.
-Additional PPE may be required based on the AHS Point of Care Risk Assessment (PCRA) and Joint Statement:

-COVID-19 and Personal Protective Equipment. - 4.2 Additional PPE guidance is provided to health care providers working in areas assessing and triaging individuals with asymptomatic or suspected/confirmed COVID-19 and for outbreak settings.
+- 4.1 Health care providers who are required to mask as per Section 1.1 above shall follow routine practices, hand hygiene, and wear a mask continuously.
+Additional PPE may be required based on the AHS Point of Care Risk Assessment (PCRA) and Joint Statement: COVID-19 and Personal Protective Equipment. - 4.2 Additional PPE guidance is provided to health care providers working in areas assessing and triaging individuals with asymptomatic or suspected/confirmed COVID-19 and for outbreak settings.
 Refer to the AHS Personal Protective Equipment (PPE) COVID-19 web page. - 4.3 For health care providers working in home care or congregate care settings, the practice of continuous masking and using appropriate PPE is required, as per the AHS Guidelines for Continuous Mask and Eye Protection Use in Home Care and Congregate Living Settings.